C2DH/ranketwo-submissions/lessons/drafts/data.md

 [Link to editable table: Person](/assets/docs/data-criticism/historical-persons-table.docx)

+The individual entries in the table are called *data points*, such as the string that is the value for the attribute `first_name` (Karl).
 Now fill the table to describe the following historic personnalities (or at least two of them):
 * Karl Marx
 * Wilhelm Marx